abudesai/rt_clustering_base_minibatch_kmeans/README.md

 - for numerical variables
   - Standard scale data

-During the model development process, the algorithm was trained and evaluated on a variety of datasets such as car, iris, penguins, statlog, steel_plate_fault, and wine.
-Additionally, we also used various synthetically generated datasets such as two concentric (noisy) circles, four worms (four crescent-moon shaped clusters), and unequal variance gaussian blobs.
+During the model development process, the algorithm was trained and evaluated on a variety of datasets such as iris, penguins, landsat_satellite, geture_phase_classification, vehicle_silhouettes, spambase, steel_plate_fault.
+Additionally, we also used synthetically generated datasets such as two concentric (noisy) circles, and unequal variance gaussian blobs.

 This Clustering Model is written using Python as its programming language.
 ScikitLearn is used to implement the main algorithm, evaluate the model, and preprocess the data.
 Numpy, pandas, and feature_engine are used for the data preprocessing steps.
 SciKit-Optimize was used to handle the HPT.